-With more than thirty years of expertise behind us, Carew Counsel is a highly experienced family law firm dedicated to assisting our clients in all areas of family law, including children’s issues such as child custody.
+With more than thirty years of expertise behind us, Carew Counsel is a highly experienced family law firm dedicated to assisting our clients in all areas of family law, including children’s issues such as the living arrangements for children, and the time they spend with each parent, and other important people in their lives.

 We hold the view that it is the child’s right to have quality time with both parents unless there’s a very good reason not to.